Medical-Guardian/IOE-SERVICES-DEV/IOE_Device_Activation_System_Specification.md

 A customer receives their Medical Guardian device and it gets delivered to their home.
 However, after a certain number of days (let's say 5 days), the device hasn't sent any signal - meaning the customer hasn't turned it on or activated it.

 **What Happens:**
-The system gets a list of these customers (members) from a file location.
+The system gets a list of these customers (members) from a file location (SFTP).
 This list contains:

+**Core Member Information:**
+- Salesforce Account ID (unique identifier)
-- Member's name
+- First name and Last name
-- Phone number
+- Phone number (E.164 format: +15551234567)
+- Email address
+- Date of birth

+**Service Address:**
+- Service address (street)
+- City
+- State (2-letter code)
+- ZIP code

+**Device Information:**
+- Device UDI (serial number)
+- Device name (e.g., "MGMini")
+- Brand (e.g., "Medical Guardian")
-- Device serial number
+- Device phone number (if callable)
-- Delivery date
+- Delivery date (critical for calculating "Day 2")
+- Fall detection status (Active/Inactive/Not Applicable)
+- Battery status (Good/Low/Critical/Unknown)

+**Campaign Settings:**
+- Customer timezone (for business hours validation)
+- Language preference (EN, ES, Other)
 - Customer type (DTC = individual customer, MS = business/managed service customer)
+- Partner name (organization)

 **First Action:**
 The system calculates: "Okay, this device was delivered on Monday.
 We should start calling them on Wednesday (Day 2)."